Luos-io/Documentation/src/pages/high/containers_list/dxl.md

 ```
 The motor will go to angle zero.

-**Note**: If no motor is connected to the Dynamixel module, the ROS broker will display a warning message and ignore the module.
+**Note**: If no motor is connected to the Dynamixel board, the ROS broker will display a warning message and ignore the board.